whiteSHADOW1234/FinalProject/README.md

 Every time the ball touches one's paddle, the energy bar of one's side will be added.

-*Secret: If the ball hits the white parts of your paddle, your energy bar will be added some extra points*
+㊙️*If the ball hits the white parts of your paddle, your energy bar will be added some extra points*

 Player could hit the *D*(/left arrow) key to change the ball's direction while the energy bar of his/her side was filled.